Wife selling (English custom): Separation

 Five distinct methods of breaking up a marriage existed in the early modern period of English history.
 One was to sue in the ecclesiastical courts for separation from bed and board (a mensa et thoro), on the grounds of adultery or life-threatening cruelty, but it did not allow a remarriage.
-From the 1550s, until the Matrimonial Causes Act became law in 1857, divorce in England was only possible, if at all, by the complex and costly procedure of a private Act of Parliament.
-Although the divorce courts set up in the wake of the 1857 Act made the procedure considerably cheaper, divorce remained prohibitively expensive for the poorer members of society.
+From the 1550s, until the Matrimonial Causes Act 1857 became law, divorce in England was only possible, if at all, by the complex and costly procedure of a private act of Parliament.
+Although the divorce courts set up in the wake of the 1857 act made the procedure considerably cheaper, divorce remained prohibitively expensive for the poorer members of society.
 An alternative was to obtain a "private separation", an agreement negotiated between both spouses, embodied in a deed of separation drawn up by a conveyancer.
 Desertion or elopement was also possible, whereby the wife was forced out of the family home, or the husband simply set up a new home with his mistress.
 Finally, the less popular notion of wife selling was an alternative but illegitimate method of ending a marriage.
 The Laws Respecting Women, As They Regard Their Natural Rights (1777) observed that, for the poor, wife selling was viewed as a "method of dissolving marriage", when "a husband and wife find themselves heartily tired of each other, and agree to part, if the man has a mind to authenticate the intended separation by making it a matter of public notoriety".

 Although some 19th-century wives objected, records of 18th-century women resisting their sales are non-existent.
 With no financial resources, and no skills on which to trade, for many women a sale was the only way out of an unhappy marriage.
 Indeed, the wife is sometimes reported as having insisted on the sale.
-A wife sold in Wenlock Market for 2s 6d in 1830 was quite determined that the transaction should go ahead, despite her husband's last-minute misgivings: e [the husband] turned shy, and tried to get out of the business, but Mattie mad' un stick to it.
-'Er flipt her apern in 'er gude man's face, and said, 'Let be yer rogue.
-I wull be sold.
-I wants a change'."
+A wife sold in Wenlock Market for 2s 6d in 1830 was quite determined that the transaction should go ahead, despite her husband's last-minute misgivings:

 For the husband, the sale released him from his marital duties, including any financial responsibility for his wife.
 For the purchaser, who was often the wife's lover, the transaction freed him from the threat of a legal action for criminal conversation, a claim by the husband for restitution of damage to his property, in this case his wife.